lauzingaretti/pSBVB/index.md

 sudo make install
 ```

 The program requires blas libraries but these are standard in any unix or OS mac system.
 We have tested pSBVB only in linux with gfortran compiler; intel ifort seems not working, but gfortran in mac OS looks ok.

-Usage
+<span style="color:#cc66ff; font-family:Georgia; font-weight: bold ">USAGE:</span>

 To run: if you have a .vcf file